 This type of quota is usually assigned to BDRs or SDRs who are part of a larger selling team and aren’t responsible for closing actual business.
 An activity quota ensures they’re contributing to the sales organization and providing valuable help to the reps they support.

-Activity Sales Quota Example: Sales rep Jonathan has a quota of 45 phone calls/month, 84 follow-up emails, and 12 demos each month.
+Sales rep Jonathan has a quota of 45 phone calls per month, 84 follow-up emails, and 12 demos each month.
 These activities are tracked in his CRM and his sales manager can easily see how he's tracking to meet his quota.

 2. Volume Quota

-Reps with volume-based quotas are goaled on the number of units they sell or the total revenue they generate during a specific time period.
-Salespeople with volume quotas are incentivized to sell as many units as they can.
+Sales reps with volume-based quotas are goaled on the number of units they sell or the total revenue they generate during a specific time period.
+They're incentivized to sell as many units as they can.

-Volume Sales Quota Example: Jonathan, with JVN Skates, has a quota to sell 75 pairs of skates each month.
+Jonathan, with JVN Skates, has a quota to sell 75 pairs of skates each month.
 He must sell at least 75 pairs to meet his quota.
-He likely receives commission on each pair of skates he sells and receives a bonus when he reaches his quota.
+He likely receives a commission on each pair of skates he sells and receives a bonus when he reaches his quota.

 3. Profit Quota